Table of Contents

 Crystal disk is the simplest way to get a reading on SMART within Windows.
 Download the application then run it to view every disk in the machine.

-If a disk shows up as Yellow/’Caution’ or Red/’Bad’ we recommend replacing it.
+The basics are color coded; if a disk shows up as Yellow/’Caution’ or Red/’Bad’ we recommend replacing it.

 You can check SMART in Linux using smartmonTools.
 The quick steps to get a report in Ubuntu are: (replace X with your desired disk)

 sudo apt install smartmontools sudo smartctl -a -d ata /dev/sdX

 sudo apt install gsmartcontrol